Skip to content

 5. Choose your preferred display style: Hide all content, Show sender only, or Show with preview.

-Your changes are saved automatically.
-This ensures your notification mirroring stays private.
+Your changes save automatically.
+This keeps your notification mirroring private.

 • Check Link to Windows: Ensure the Link to Windows service is active on your Android phone.